kyoo-147/kyoo-147/README.md

   <img src="https://komarev.com/ghpvc/?username=kyoo-147&label=Profile%20views&color=0e75b6&style=flat" alt="Profile views" />
 </p>

 I am still alive.
-I'm just an ordinary person living in a boring world, but I am passionate about computers, space, science, engines, robots, artificial intelligence, books, and the future of human-machine collaboration.
+I'm just an ordinary person living and working in an ordinary world, but I am deeply passionate about computers, space, science, engines, robots, artificial intelligence, books, and the future of human-machine collaboration.

-I want to create a world, an era, and an environment where humans and artificial intelligence can live under the same sky.
-My dream is to help blind people, disabled people, autistic children, and anyone struggling with technology by applying artificial intelligence to make their lives better. (❁´ ◡` ❁)
+I want to help shape a world, an era, and an environment where humans and artificial intelligence can coexist under the same sky.
+My dream is to support blind people, people with disabilities, people on the autism spectrum, and anyone facing barriers to technology by using AI to make their lives better. (❁´ ◡` ❁)

-I build AI-powered products that connect research, software engineering, and real-world operation.
-My work focuses on agentic AI systems, document intelligence, OCR, computer vision, workflow automation, edge AI, and practical full-stack platforms.
+I research and build AI systems and products, with a focus on training, fine-tuning, adapting, and improving AI models.
+My work spans agentic AI, OCR, computer vision, speech & audio AI, workflow automation, Edge AI, intelligent systems, and turning research into practical products that create real-world value.

-I am currently building and experimenting with products around AI agents, enterprise workflow control, edge translation, document risk analysis, autonomous driving research, and AI systems for education and accessibility.
+I enjoy working across the entire AI lifecycle — from exploring ideas and developing models to optimizing, deploying, and integrating them into useful real-world systems.

+Currently, we are developing and experimenting with foundation and frontier AI models across language, speech, and vision, with the ambition of earning our place on the global AI map.

 [Portfolio](https://michaeltechs.xyz) | [LinkedIn](https://www.linkedin.com/in/minh-cuong-bui/) | [X](https://x.com/mih_cuog) | [Email](mailto:navinservicesnv000@gmail.com)